Vector search: register of interests declarations

 I draw the House’s attention to my entry in the Register of Members’ Financial Interests

-I happily refer Members to my entry in the Register of Members’ Financial Interests
+I start by referring to my entry in the Register of Members’ Financial Interests, which I failed to do in my opening speech

 Sarah Russell (26571)